 These goals were almost always focused on developing a skill that would help them to be more effective going forward.
-Not a terrible approach, the individuals I coached had some degree of success – minus the individual or two who were forced into a coaching relationship they had no interest in (we have all been there).
+Not a terrible approach – the individuals I coached had some degree of success, minus one or two who were forced into a coaching relationship they had no interest in (we have all been there).
 However, through my experiences I quickly began to see trends with those who seemed to benefit most from the coaching.

 It should come as no surprise that increasing self-awareness is essential.
-Not only is self-awareness the first step to behavior change – but most would argue that the entire coaching engagement is a means to increase the self-awareness of the individual.
+Not only is self-awareness the first step to behavior change, but most would argue that the entire coaching engagement is a means to increase the self-awareness of the individual.
 My own experience certainly reinforced this theory.
 Previously, I had not placed very much emphasis on resilience or confidence in my engagements, though.
 I assumed that if the coaching was successful those things would just happen naturally – and in some situations, they may.
 However, I found that placing an emphasis on them during each and every coaching conversation was essential in driving success.

 As is typical in coaching conversations my agenda was thrown out immediately and we worked the problem at hand.
 Without getting into too many details, it was my opinion that the leader I was coaching simply needed a confidence boost which would allow them to have the conversation with their boss about what they needed.
 It was important for them to be confident, concise, and specific about next steps.

 There are other takeaways from this simple story.
 Communication and not making assumptions are contenders.
 However, even with a communication plan, it can go sideways quickly without the confidence and calm demeanor needed during difficult conversations.
 Next time you plan for a coaching call think about integrating some activities and conversations that focus on increasing self-awareness, resilience, and confidence.
 The speed of the outcome might surprise you!